Merge Operator

 Configure the Second Data Table Component

-Next, set up a Data Table with another list of annuitants and their insurance policy premiums.
+Next, set up a Data Table component with another list of annuitants and their insurance policy premiums.

-1. Drag and drop a Data Table component onto your canvas.
-Place it under your other Data Table.
+1. Drag and drop another Data Table component onto your canvas.

 3. In the data table, enter the following: